Country Report

 2. Early childhood education and care

-Less than a third of children below the age of 3 participate in formal childcare.
-In 2022, the proportion of children aged 0 to 3 enrolled in formal childcare stood at 30.9%, below the EU average of 35.7%12.
-Although overall childcare is improving, national data13 show that it remains highly unequal across the country.
-Wide differences exist between the north and the south, and also between urban and 'internal areas'14, where a low and fragmented demand has traditionally hindered the development of childcare services.
+The proportion of children below the age of three in formal childcare is growing steadily.
+In 2023, the proportion of children aged 0 to 2 enrolled in formal childcare reached 34.5%, up 3.6 pps compared to 2022 (30.9%)7.
+The rate is still below both the EU average of 37.5% and the new Barcelona target of 41.7% by 2030 but shows a clear upwards trend over the past years8.
+This can be ascribed to a combination of government policies in support of families and to the demographic decline narrowing the gap between the demand and supply of childcare places.
+However, while overall the uptake of childcare is improving, national data show that it remains highly unequal across the country.
+There are wide differences between the north and the south9and between urban and ‘internal’ areas10, where a low and fragmented demand has traditionally hindered the development of childcare services.

 3. School education